 The case Mareike shows exemplarily – against the backdrop of the reconstruction of her biography – how the impulses of a political youth education seminar further the development of an enlightened political attitude (type three) and its transfer to other areas of society.

 Mareike, aged 23 during the interview, grew up with her two younger brothers in socio-economically difficult circumstances which are notably due to frequent unemployment periods of the father.
-Thus the family can only dispose of a limited economic capital.
+Thus, the family can only dispose of a limited economic capital.
 The mother – key power of the family – cares particularly about the best possible support and schooling for her children.
 She sends her three children to a primary school with an entry level and then to grammar school.
-Mareike being the first-born takes on responsibility for herself and her brothers who she is very close to.
-After her parents have separated the situation escalates, especially because the father does not pay alimony.
+Mareike being the first-born takes on responsibility for herself and her two brothers to whom she is very close.
+After her parents have separated, the situation escalates, especially because the father does not pay any alimony.
 The single mother is living with her three children in a 3-bedroom flat where she will also take in a foster child later on.
-Accompanied by the strong mother Mareike develops a pragmatically way with limited economical resources and at the same time achieves high responsibility for family solidarity.
+Accompanied by the strong mother, Mareike develops a pragmatic way of dealing with limited economic resources and at the same time achieves high responsibility for family solidarity.

-At the age of 17 Mareike gets to know the open youth work (called info-café) through information at school and to political youth education through individual address of a teamer.
+At the age of 17 Mareike gets to know the open youth work (called info-café) through information at school and also political youth education through individual address of a teamer.
 The pleasure of playing computer games, the personal atmosphere and attractive terms entice her to take part in her first seminar.

 Against the backdrop to make a film, I still remember it was about media addiction, a topic which was not yet popular in 2005.
 Whether that is something one has to be aware of or an illness which has not been noticed by society so far (Lines 69-73).